ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

 So I put everything else back together:

 1. I screwed the left and right wooden blocks.

    ![The left wooden block](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5585.jpg){:standalone}

 2. I screwed the keyboard in its final position.

    ![The keyboard is back in place](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5586.jpg){:standalone}

-4. I reinstalled the front panel.
+3. I reinstalled the front panel.
 I used the opportunity to clean the red felt alongside the keys from underneath.

    ![Cleaning the felt](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5583.jpg){:standalone}

-5. I put back all connectors.
+4. I put back all connectors.

-6. I put the keyboard cover back on its rails.
+5. I put the keyboard cover back on its rails.

-7. Finally I replaced the top cover.
+6. Finally, I replaced the top cover.

 And voilà!